glebm/order_query/README.md

 For example, you have a list of items, sorted by priority.
 You have 10,000 items!
 If you are showing the user a single item, how do you provide buttons for the user to see the previous item or the next item?

-You could pass the item's position to the item page and use OFFSET in your SQL query.
+You could pass the item's position to the item page and use `OFFSET` in your SQL query.
 The downside of this, apart from having to pass a number that may change, is that the database cannot jump to the offset; it has to read every record until it reaches, say, the 9001st record.
 This is slow.
 Here is where `order_query` comes in!

-`order_query` uses the same ORDER BY query, but also includes a WHERE query that excludes records before (for next) or after (for prev) the current one.
+`order_query` uses the same `ORDER BY` query, but also includes a `WHERE` clause that excludes records before (for next) or after (for prev) the current one.

 ## Installation